leoleoasd/MLP-based-weighting/README.md

 python3 -m weight --batch_size 1000 --aoa_filename ./predictions.pt --bert_filename ./scibert_predict.pt
 ```

+## Experiment Environment and Hyper Parameters

+Our experiment are carried out on the machine with Intel i9-10920X (24) @ 4.700GHz, GPU of GeForce GTX 3090 24G, using pytorch 1.9.1 as the deep learning framework.
+To avoid overfitting, all models are trained for ax maximum of 40 epochs, using early stopping on the dev, with a patience of 3 epochs.

+During the process of fine-tuning SciBert, the batch size is set to 1 and the top layer of SciBert is frozen; other layers are trained with the learning rate of 0.001.

+During the process of fine-tuning BioBert and training AoA Reader, the batch size is set to 30, the learning rate is set to 0.001, and the learning rate for BioBert is set to $10^{-5}$.
+To reduce GPU memory usage, we use the mixed-precision training technique, setting precision to 16 bits.

+We train our model on the BioMRC lite dataset and evaluate it both on the BioMRC lite and tiny dataset, which have 100,000 and 30 samples, respectively.
+We use Setting A for BioMRC, in which all pseudo-identifier like @entity1 have a global scope, i.e., all biomedical entities have a unique pseudo-identifier in the whole dataset.

 ## Imports
 This project is setup as a package which means you can now easily import any file into any other file like so: